DynaSim/DynaSim/README.md

 ### Mailing lists:

-- Join the [user mailing list](https://groups.google.com/forum/#!forum/dynasim-users) to ask questions and discuss DynaSim related issues.
+- Join the [user mailing list](https://groups.google.com/forum/#!forum/dynasim-users) to ask questions and discuss DynaSim.
 - Join the [developer mailing list](https://groups.google.com/forum/#!forum/dynasim-developers) or email [Jason Sherfey](http://jasonsherfey.com/) if you are interested in becoming a collaborator on DynaSim.